-Window of Opportunity.
-The EID has a twenty-four (24) month window of opportunity.
+Lifetime Limitation.
+The EID has a two-year (24-month) lifetime maximum.
 The two-year eligibility period begins at the same time that the initial exclusion period begins and ends 24 months later.
 The one-time eligibility for the EID applies even if the eligible individual begins to receive assistance from another housing agency, if the individual moves between public housing and Section 8 assistance, or if there are breaks in assistance.